Wild West Gardening Conference

 Taking Gardeners and Specialty Crop Growers to the next level of success.

-The Laramie County Master Gardeners and the University of Wyoming, Laramie County Extension office are pleased to host a two day multi track gardening program to challenge, inspire, motivate and take you to the next level of gardening success, held at Laramie County Community College in Cheyenne, Wyoming on Saturday, April 22, and Sunday April 23, 2017.
+The Laramie County Master Gardeners and the University of Wyoming, Laramie County Extension office are pleased to host a two day multi track gardening program to challenge, inspire, motivate and take you to the next level of gardening success.
+The conference will be held at the Laramie County Community College in Cheyenne, Wyoming on Saturday, April 22, and Sunday, April 23, 2017.

-Everyone is welcome: From beginners, backyard gardeners, master gardeners, community gardeners to farmer’s market specialty crop gardeners, there will be something to learn and help you be better at what you do.
+Everyone is welcome: From beginners to advanced, backyard gardeners, Master Gardeners, community gardeners, small acreage growers, to farmer’s market specialty crop gardeners.
+There is something for everyone to help you be better at what you do.

 Registration is $90.
 This includes two lunches, Saturday evening dinner with keynote speaker Neil Diboll, snacks, coffee and tea during breaks.
 There will also be vendors for networking and shopping.

 We will be offering 5 workshop classes where you can let your creative side out or learn new craft ideas for what you grow or sell.
 There will be a modest materials fee for each class payable directly to the instructor.
 You will need to sign up for the workshops when you register.
 Each workshop is limited to 25 students.
 Exact cash is required.

 A Garden Hat Contest will be held Saturday evening after the dinner but before the Evening Presentation.
 One prize for each category will be given.
 The categories are: Prettiest, Funniest, and Most Unusual.

 Farthest Distance Traveled Contest: A gas card will be awarded to the person who has traveled the farthest distance, from their home to the conference.